zopefoundation/zdaemon/src/zdaemon/README.txt

     >>> import time
     >>> time.sleep(0.1)

-Now, if we look at the log file, it contains the tail output:
+After waiting a bit, if we look at the log file, it contains the tail output:

     >>> open('log').read()
     'rec 1\n'